OpenAI's first-party API for GPT models — the default choice most agents and tools start on.

 Pricing: Pay-per-token, priced per model, with tiered rate limits (RPM/TPM) that grow with your spend history.

 The OpenAI API is the right default if you need GPT models specifically or platform features like realtime and fine-tuning.
-Standard Compute is the alternative when you mainly need lots of high-quality completions: unlimited compute at a flat price through the same OpenAI-compatible interface — so rate limits and surprise bills stop being your problem.
+Standard Compute is the alternative when you mainly need lots of high-quality completions: compute with no usage limits at a flat price through the same OpenAI-compatible interface — so rate limits and surprise bills stop being your problem.

-Standard Compute is an OpenAI-compatible API with unlimited frontier-model compute at a flat monthly price (from $9/mo) — no per-token billing, no 429 rate limits.
-Under sustained heavy load it batches gracefully instead of erroring or charging more.
+Standard Compute is an OpenAI-compatible API with frontier-model compute with no usage limits at a flat monthly price (from $39/mo) — no per-token billing, no rate-limit windows.
+Under extreme sustained load requests are paced smoothly instead of erroring or charging more.

 Standard Compute is OpenAI-compatible, so any tool or SDK that lets you set a custom base URL migrates in minutes: